foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/arc/arc.rst

 For most Real-Time Operating Systems (RTOS), the task/process/thread priority is a positive number and starts from 1 (the highest priority).

-Negative numbers are used to define a unified priority scheme in embARC.
+Negative numbers are used to define a unified priority scheme in embARC OSP.
 Priority 0 (highest priority) is always assigned to the OS scheduler.
 A higher-priority task can preempt a lower-priority task.
 The OS scheduler can preempt any other tasks.
 But interrupt handling tasks with negative numbers